SethRobinson/aitools_client/README.md

 * (0.58) Blur button removed, no room on this gui and pretty worthless 'feature' anyway
 * (0.58) BUGFIX: Fixed issue where mixing Win/linux servers wouldn't uniformly load a select model due to the / and \ difference if subdirs were used
 * (0.58) FEAT: Added "Generate mask" button, uses AI to create the mask, which you can then further edit.  (actually added two, named G1 and G2, highlight to see the different methods used) (Requires latest Seth's AI Tools server to use)
+* (0.59) BUGFIX: Fixed problem where latest AI Tools server versions were detected as only automatic1111 servers, due to some changes to automatic's code I think (related to the fastapi api_middleware changes), it's sort of confusing to me but this fix works, requires AI Tools server 0.44+ now

 You only need to download [the zip](https://www.rtsoft.com/files/SethsAIToolsWindows.zip) and run the .exe to use this, However, the source might be useful to generate a build for other platforms, fork or steal pieces to use for yourself.
 Go ahead!